danharsanyi/rainbowfyText/README.md

 #rainbowfyText
-jQuery plugin to generate randomly coloured text - TESTTT
+jQuery plugin to generate randomly coloured text

 ## Availability
 To rainbowfy your very own text clone the repo form the below link.
 No doubt CDN support will be coming soon...